woa-vayu/POCOX3Pro-Guides/InstallWindows-en/Cellular.md

 Please note that your device is already in recovery, there's no need to put it back again into recovery.
 (So jump directly to the adb shell section of the above's guide).

-### Getting to Mass Storage Mode
+### Entering Mass Storage Mode

-- Let's run the mass storage shell script in order to boot into Mass Storage from recovery.
+- Run the mass storage shell script in order to boot into Mass Storage from recovery.
 You must decrypt your data if it asks you to.

 ```batch
 adb shell msc